 The sample must be collected from the initial stream of urine in the morning and returned on the same day.
 Do not cleanse the genital area or urinate at least 1 hour prior to collection.

-The sample must be collected before 10am on Monday - Friday and returned on the same day.
+The sample must be collected in the morning, on a Monday - Friday, and returned on the same day.

 If you are concerned about possible exposure to an STD you should refrain from sexual activity until you receive a test result.
 For some diseases, retesting after treatment may be required.